txtincorporated/LunchPad/README.md

 1. *To edit your own previously posted experiences* click your name on one of your own posts.
   - You will see your 25 most recent posts arranged chronologically under your name.
   - To edit, just click the edit button on the post, and then fill out and resubmit the form.

+## DEVELOPERS:

+###Coding standards:
+- Core coding standards apply primarily to format and are as defined in `.eslintrc`.
+- Additionally, all scripts use strict mode globally.
+- Arrow functions and other modern syntax are preferred, though destructuring is used sparingly.